Introduction and Guide

 - You type into the Search box; either words at random or Exact Phrase (tick box) – part words are fine as long the phrase is consecutive.

-- Select an exact work from the drop-down
+- Select an exact artwork from the results.

-- You can refine the Search by using the left-hand column.
+- You can refine/increase the Search by using the left-hand column.

-Refine Search (Browse and Select) – left-hand column.
+Refine Search - titled Browse and Select – left-hand column

 The Browse and Select Search is far more accurate: It finds works under separate searches:

-Any of the above searches can be combined or added to.
+Any of the above searches can be combined and added to.

 Introduction.